jamesmoriarty/jamesmoriarty.github.io/content/post/causal-diagrams.md

 * Connections in use.

 Or broke a link in a sequence:
-* The service wasn't restarted.
+* The service wasn't terminated.
 * The health check didn't pass allowing the instance to recieve traffic.

 Address systemic factors: